opensourcepos/opensourcepos/README.md

     docker build -t me/ospos https://github.com/jekkos/opensourcepos.git
     docker run -d -p 80:80 me/ospos

 Docker will clone the latest master into the image and start a LAMP stack with the application configured.
+If you like to persist your changes in this install, then you can use two docker data containers to store database and filesystem changes.
+In this case you will need following command (first time only)

+    docker run -d -v /app --name="ospos" -v /var/lib/mysql --name="ospos-sql" -p 127.0.0.1:80:80 me/ospos

+After stopping the created container for the first time, this command will be replaced with

+    docker run -d -v /app --volumes-from="ospos" -v /var/lib/mysql --volumes-from="ospos-sql" -p 127.0.0.1:80:80 me/ospos

+Both the data and mysql directories will be persisted in a separate docker container and can be mounted within any other container using the last command.
 A more extensive setup guide can be found at [this site](http://www.opensourceposguide.com/guide/gettingstarted/installation)

 If you like the project, and you are making money out of it on a daily basis, then consider to buy me a coffee so I can keep adding features.